Small-business owners strive to build successful, healthy firms. Here are some profit strategies to increase revenue in a small business.

 For small businesses looking to improve profitability, simple but effective strategies are available.
 They include raising prices in smart ways and selling more by focusing on your most lucrative products and services.

-This option might feel a bit scary for the small businesses with loyal customer.
+This option might feel a bit scary for a small business with a loyal customer base.
 Will your customers feel betrayed?
 If you raise your prices, will they come back?
-These are reasonable questions to ask, but also, they can fairly easily be put to rest.
+These are reasonable questions to ask, and they are also ones that can be easily addressed.
 Obviously, nobody wants to pay more, but, if you think about it, people choose your business for many reasons beyond cost, such as:

-That means that the question is this: What makes up your top 20% of products/services?
-Do you know who your top 20% of customers are?
-Once you can pinpoint the answer to this, you can figure out where your most lucrative sales are coming from, and from there, you will know what products and services to concentrate on.
-Look at what types of things the top 20% of customers purchase most and double–or triple–down on those.
-This is a sure-fire way to make more money.
+So there are two questions for you to address: What makes up your top 20% of products/services?
+And do you know who the top 20% of your customers are?
+Once you can pinpoint the answers to these questions, you can figure out where your most lucrative sales are coming from.
+And from there, you will know what products and services to concentrate on.
+Look at what types of things the top 20% of customers purchase the most, and double or triple

-Either way, be sure that the route you pick reinforces your desired brand.
-The bottom line is that although making a profit sometimes feels like a mountain, using either of the options above, it is now a mountain that you have the right tools to climb!
+Be sure that the route you pick reinforces your desired brand.
+The bottom line is that although making a profit sometimes feels like climbing a mountain, if you use either of the options above, it becomes a mountain you have the right tools to climb!